 What organizations should I expect to see at the Resource Fair?

-Click here to view the list of student service areas and student organizations participating in this year's Resource Fair held on Welcome Day.
+A number of student-centered service areas and offices will be participating in this year's Resource Fair held in the afternoon hours on Orientation Day.

 Note: List will be updated on an on-going basis.

 Getting Started at TC

 Frequently Asked Questions

 What is the myTC portal?